Best Practices > Best practices for instrumenting applications

 - Provide data for monitoring and alerting: Structured event data is essential for creating meaningful metrics and alerts about the health and performance of your event processing through Manufactory.

 It’s important to consider how your event schemas might evolve.
-If Manufactory or other downstream systems have strict expectations about the event structure, plan for versioning your event schemas or ensure changes are backward-compatible to avoid breaking integrations.
+If Manufactory or other downstream systems have strict expectations about the event structure, plan for versioning your event schemas or ensure changes are backward-compatible to avoid breaking integrations (because nothing ruins your day like a schema change that breaks everything downstream).

 Manufactory > Introduction to observability best practices